How to configure a yearly reminder on a SharePoint document

 For example, your organization may conform to ISO 9001 standards which require that documentation should be regularly reviewed and refreshed.
 It's also extremely good practice to clean, prune, and removed documents that are no longer needed.
 This makes an end-users life easier (better search results) and also lowers the storage costs.

-The following actions can be performed automatically :
+The following actions can be performed automatically to help with your SharePoint document review :

 - Move to Recycle Bin